 Conclusion

 Madrid is a great option if you’re looking for a last-minute holiday in Spain.
 Here are my top day trips from the capital city.
 Madrid offers many things, including beautiful architecture, art galleries, and delicious tapas bars.
 It’s a great place to relax after a busy day of sightseeing.
-You can visit the Prado Museum, Royal Palace, and many other popular attractions if you stay within the city limits.
+You can visit the Prado Museum, Royal Palace, and many other popular attractions within the city limits.